shenango/caladan/breakwater/README.md

 $ git clone [to_be_upated]
 ```

-2. Initialize the sub modules
+2. Initialize the submodules
 ```
 shenango$ ./build/init_submodules.sh
 ```

 3. Modify `build/config` according to the experiment environment.
 For the best performance, set `CONFIG_DIRECTPATH=y`, but please
-note that directpath is supported with Mellanox NICs.
+note that directpath is supported with Mellanox ConnectX-4 and
+CoonectX-5 Mellanox NICs.

 4. If the machine is equipped with Mellanox ConnectX-4 NIC,
 apply ConnectX-4 patch.